roxberry/markrox.dev/src/posts/2025-12-03-self-learning-generation/index.md

 - CAG stores canonical workplans, required fields, and templates as external, versioned artifacts → deterministic, schema‑validated outputs (when generated with constrained prompts or temperature=0 and validation checks).
 - Model Router routes cheap models for routine work and stronger reasoning models for novel or complex planning → cost control + correctness.
 - MCP (Model Context Protocol) executes workplans and logs execution traces; traces become learning candidates that are synthesized, human‑reviewed, and promoted into the cache.
-- Result: faster, auditable ITSM automation with reduced drift risk for cached knowledge (model weights may still need periodic retraining), lower costs, and continuous improvement.
+- Result: faster, auditable ITSM automation with reduced drift risk for cached knowledge, lower costs, and continuous improvement.

 ## Why CAG + Model Router is a Recommended Architecture for Enterprise ITSM